chiva/snes2usb/README.rst

 Based and improved from source code found at: http://www.instructables.com/id/USB-SNES-Controller/

-Special thanks to: timeblade0, blackowaya and andreq.
+Special thanks to: andreq, timeblade0 and blackowaya.